Virtual Private Cloud – VPC provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 VPC networks only support IPv4 unicast traffic.
 They do not support broadcast, multicast, or IPv6 traffic within the network; VMs in the VPC network can only send to IPv4 destinations and only receive traffic from IPv4 sources.

 VPC networks do not have any IP address ranges associated with them.

 Each VPC network consists of one or more useful IP range partitions called subnets and IP ranges are defined for the subnets.

-Subnets are regional resource and each subnet is associated with a region.
+Subnets are regional resources and each subnet is associated with a region.

 A network must have at least one subnet before it can be used.

 More than one subnet per region can be created